 all of you be of one mind

 The first challenge is in the category of our attitude.
 God wants all Christians to be of “one mind.”
-This is not uniformity of thinking where everyone gets into line with how everyone else thinks.
+This is not a uniformity of thinking where everyone gets into line with how everyone else thinks.
 This is the farthest thing from Peter’s mind.
 Diversity of viewpoint is a valid Christian value.

 God does not desire Christians to have the same opinions but the same attitudes.
 His aim is not uniformity or the same formulas of thinking.
-The idea here is, when under the diversity of opinion, have common loyalty to the Lord Jesus.
+The idea here is when under the diversity of opinion, have common loyalty to the Lord Jesus.
 As in the human body, there is a variety (eyelash, toenail, liver, and bone structure) and unity of the body, so the church has both variety and unity.
-This is unity in variety, not sameness of similarity.
+This is unity in variety, not the sameness of similarity.
 The church is an organism, not primarily an organization.

 Mt 5:9, “Blessed are the peacemakers,

 For they shall be called sons of God.”

 This is a likeness of disposition or sentiment rather than opinion.
 Christians can disagree as to methods, but we are to agree in spirit.
 Unanimity requires us to strike at the root of the matter.
 Such unity is not the product of indifference.
 This is spiritual unity.
 As a rope of iron filings holds together by a magnet, so spiritual unity comes from the magnet of who Christ is and what he did for us.

 Ro 14:19, “Therefore let us pursue the things which make for peace and the things by which one may edify another.”